 The word Manuka has a long history of use in Australia since European settlement, and has been used for naming places, property and of course the plant.
+We hope you enjoy this summary of this history of the word Manuka in Australia, dating back to 1880!

 Below is a brief chronology of Australian Manuka, compiled by The Australian Manuka Honey Association (AMHA) that we were proud to provide key information for.